A subdivision algebra for a product of two simplices via flow polytopes

-\begin{remark} In the special case that $\nu = (NE)^n$, projecting the simplex-subdivision of $\Delta_n\times\Delta_n$ induced by $\nu$ along the span of the vectors $\{(\be_i,\be_i)\mid i \in [n] \}$ gives Cho's subdivision of the full root polytope of type $A_n$ in \cite{Cho99} (also called the Legendre polytope in \cite{EHR18}). \end{remark}
+\begin{remark} In the special case that $\nu = (NE)^n$, Theorem~\ref{thm:subdivision} is reminiscent of Cho's subdivision for the full root polytope of type $A_n$ in \cite[Theorem 16]{Cho99} (see also \cite[Theorem 7.1]{EHR18} where it is called the Legendre polytope).
+In fact, the simplex-subdivision of $\Delta_n\times\Delta_n$ induced by $\nu$ can be projected along the span of the vectors $\{(\be_i,\be_i)\mid i \in [n] \}$ to give Cho's subdivision of the full root polytope. \end{remark}